IBM/cpdctl/README_command_reference.md

 :   Instance ID for CPD/Dev-edition (auto-fetched unless set via --instance-id flag or with --env 'WATSONX_DATA_INSTANCE_ID=<instance-id>' in profile set command) or instance CRN for CPDaaS.
 If both are set, --instance-id flag takes precedence .

 `--local-path` (string)
 :   Local Path of the Spark Application File.
-Requires Bucket Name value to be passed as a flag.
+Requires --bucket-name field.

 `--path` (string)
 :   Path of the Spark Application File in bucket.